What is a Pixel Controller, and Which One Do I Need for my Christmas Lights?

 This is what I started with, and these controllers can often drive up to three to four thousand pixels.

 However, if you’re considering going with a bigger display, and/or want the benefits of the long-range differential style receivers, then you’re going to want to buy a long-range controller or multiple smaller controllers.
+Most modern controllers have a mix of long-range and short-range ports, which is helpful as well!

 Like many things in life, there are MANY ways that you could choose controllers on any given show.
 So which way is “right”?
 With any given display, there may be multiple right answers.
 However, we’ve put together a proven system after years of testing and teaching others that maximizes reliability and lowers your stress level.
 We cover all of that and more inside of the Learn Christmas Lighting Academy.